Wednesday, May 24, 2023

 Hebrew Insights into Parashat Bamidbar - Bamidbar (Numbers) 1 – 4:20

 "And YHVH spoke to Moses in the wilderness…" (emphasis added), are the opening words of the Torah's fourth book, Bamidbar (Numbers).
 In this first verse, YHVH is "speaking" – "va’ydaber" – “in the wilderness" - "ba-midbar" - both words originating from the same multifaceted root - d.v.r (dalet, bet/vet, resh).
-Let us examine this root and follow it to a number of unexpected places.
+Let us examine this root and follow it to several unexpected places.

 “In the beginning was the word (davar), and the word (davar) was with Elohim, and Elohim was the word (“davar”)… And the word (davar) became flesh and lived among us…” (John 1:1,14).
 Davar is the spoken word, the all-powerful utterance that creates or generates everything, while “thing” is also "davar".
 Thus, all "things" appear to be the results of that which has been "said" or "spoken".
 In the Tanach, many terms, such as lies, wisdom, falsehood, truth, and more, are preceded by “d’var” – meaning “thing of….” indicating that the origin of all things is the ‘utterance’.
 Davar is that which proceeds out of the mouth of Elohim, and is therefore "the Word of Elohim".
 “Matters” or “business” are also “davar” (or “dvarim” in plural form), as we see for example in Shmot (Exodus) 5:13, 19: “Fulfill your works, your – dvarim - daily tasks" (emphasis added), and in Shoftim (Judges) 18:7, reference is made to the Danites who “… had no – dvarim - business with any man” (emphasis added).
 Terms such as “deeds" (Jer.
 5:28, speaking of "deeds of the wicked") are also “dvarim”.
 "Reason, motives, customs" (“the custom of the king” in Esther 1:13) also fall within the framework of “davar”.
 The literal rendering for “after the order of Malchitzedek” (ref.
 Ps.
 110:4), is “upon my divra, Malchitzedek”, that is, “upon my word”.
 The form “divra” illustrates the depth and scope of “davar”, which may be also rendered as an “order, pattern, type, or prototype".
 Hence, the “Ten Commandments” - “aseret ha-d’varim” - are “the ten words” or “things”, or “matters” (Ex.
 34:28; Deut.
 4:13, 10:4.
 Notice, none of these terms are related to “commandments” or “laws”).